 So, you're looking into buying a house in Michigan, but you're not completely convinced it's the right move for you.
 You're in luck, because we've put together a little guide to all things concerning the housing market of The Wolverine State (yeah, that's one of their nicknames - pretty cool, huh?).
 So we'll cover all the important/factual stuff, and even throw in a bit of fun stuff to keep it light.
 Let's get right to it.

 When crossing off your list of potential cities to move to, it's typically helpful to know which require the biggest and smallest amounts of your hard-earned money.
-Thanks to the folks at homesnacks.net, we've whipped up a little list of a few of each.
+We've whipped up a little list of a few of each.
 Check it out.

 Most expensive cities:

 - Traverse City